 Maybe he slid on the icy road when he pulled from the four-way stop.
-But what if someone was standing in the road or a car came out of nowhere and forced Arnold off the road?
+What if someone was standing in the road or a car came out of nowhere and forced Arnold off the road?
 Maybe Tracy didn’t see because she was looking out a backseat window.

 Why wasn’t Arnold in the car after the accident?
-If he had been thrown from the vehicle, wouldn’t there have been evidence of this on the car itself?
+If he had been thrown from the vehicle, wouldn’t there have been evidence?
 Did someone pull him out of the car?
-Or did he simply get out on his own?
+Or did he get out on his own?

 Why didn’t Ruby get Tracy out?
 Who shut the car door behind her – Ruby, Arnold, or someone else?
-I don’t think it was Ruby or Arnold because I think they would have gotten Tracy out of there.
-There’s no way Ruby would have left her own cousin in the car.
-So, I’m guessing it was someone who did not have a need for Tracy.
+I don’t think it was Ruby or Arnold because I believe they would have gotten Tracy out of there.
+There’s no way Ruby would have left her cousin in the car.
+So, I’m guessing it was someone who did not need Tracy.

 Is it possible that Tracy lied about what happened?
 Could she have been involved?
 All we have about what happened came from her.
-If it was homicide, why didn’t they kill Tracy, too?
+If it was a homicide, why didn’t they kill Tracy, too?
 It seems odd to me that Ruby didn’t try to help her out.
-This was her cousin, so this part doesn’t sit right with me unless Ruby was disoriented from the accident.
+Tracy was her cousin, so this part doesn’t sit right with me unless Ruby was disoriented from the accident.
 And that is a possibility.
-I would think if there was anything else going on after Ruby left the car that Tracy would have seen or heard someone or something, but apparently she didn’t.
+If there were anything else going on after Ruby left the car, Tracy would have seen or heard someone or something, but apparently, she didn’t.

 Or was all of this just a moment of opportunity?
-If this was homicide, perhaps the wrong people came along at the perfect time.
-People who had something against Arnold and Ruby or one of them.
+If this was a homicide, perhaps the wrong people came along at the perfect time—people who had something against Arnold and Ruby or one of them.

 Let’s talk decomposition.
-Cold weather can slow down the rate of decomposition, sometimes completely until warmer temperatures occur.
+Cold weather can slow down the rate of decay until warmer temperatures occur.
 That could explain why Arnold’s body was in such good shape.
-However, if they had truly died on December 12th, what would their bodies look like after 3 months in winter conditions?
+However, if they had indeed died on December 12, what would their bodies look like after 3 months in winter conditions?
 I don’t think Arnold’s body would have been in that great of shape.
-It sounds like Ruby was in the latter stages of decomposition which doesn’t make sense.
+It sounds like Ruby was in the latter stages of decomposition, which doesn’t make sense.
 Why did her body decompose faster than Arnold’s?
 How long had Ruby died before Arnold passed away?
 Had Arnold only recently died when his body was found?

-Ruby’s body was found with the same clothing on that she wore the night of the accident.
-So, did she die that night and her body was taken elsewhere?
+Ruby’s body was found with the same clothing that she wore the night of the accident.
+So, did she die that night, and someone took her body elsewhere?
 If so, why?
 Where was her body between December and March?
-We know she was alive when she got out of the car.
-After that remains a mystery.
+We know she was alive when she got out of the car, but after that remains a mystery.

 What about the sighting of Arnold three weeks after the car accident?
 If you knew Arnold and saw him, you would know it was him, right?
-I know if I saw someone I knew, I would have no doubt who that person was, obviously.
-The witness passed a polygraph test but we know how those are.
+If I saw someone I knew, I would have no doubt who that person was.
+The witness passed a polygraph test, but we know how those are.
 However, I believe her.
-Maybe Arnold purposely caused the accident, and if he did, maybe he went into hiding.
+Maybe Arnold purposely caused the accident, and if he did, perhaps he went into hiding.
 If so, how and why did he end up dead?

 Arnold and Ruby did not die in that ditch.
-They died elsewhere and were placed in that ditch.
-It may not be homicide, but they did not die on December 12th due to an accident.
-There were no obvious signs of foul play but that still doesn’t mean they weren’t murdered.
+They died elsewhere, and unknown person (s) placed them there.
+It may not be a homicide, but they did not die on December 12 due to an accident.
+There were no apparent signs of foul play, but that still doesn’t mean they weren’t murdered.

 There is very little information on this case.
 I even tried Facebook to see if family members set up a page for Arnold and Ruby.
 Nothing.
-I did find Tracy’s sisters and brother, and Arnold and Ruby’s daughter (I think) on Facebook.
+I did find Tracy’s sisters and brother and Arnold and Ruby’s daughter (I think) on Facebook.
 Neither of them had public pictures of the couple.
-I did not see Tracy on her siblings’ FB pages but she could be going by a different name now.
-I did find a Tracy Dion who lives in Wagner, SD with a previous address in Lake Andes.
+I did not see Tracy on her siblings’ FB pages, but she could now be going by a different name.
+I did find a Tracy Dion who lives in Wagner, SD, with a previous address in Lake Andes.
 She’s the right age, too, so that could be her, but not sure.
 I would love to know her thoughts on what happened.